Dashron/Roads/README.md

 ### Response.writeToServer(*ServerResponse* http_response)
 **A helper function to write the response object to a server response**

 This will apply the body, status code, and any applicable headers to the provided http_response.
 It will not end the response, so you need to do that yourself.
+If the body is a JavaScript object, and no content-type header is set, the response will be sent through JSON.stringify, and the content-type header will be set to `application/json`.

+    // Use middleware to automatically apply a response wrapper road.use(roads.middleware.standard());

-    // execute the API logic and retrieve the appropriate response object api.request(http_request.method, http_request.url, body, http_request.headers)
+    // execute the route logic and retrieve the appropriate response object road.request(http_request.method, http_request.url, body, http_request.headers)
         .then(function (response) {
-            // Get the data
+            // Write the response to the server response.writeToServer(http_response);
-            response.writeToServer(http_response);
             http_response.end();
         })